ska-sa/katcp-python/doc/tutorial.rst

 using the public setter methods are also thread-safe, provided that the same is true for all the observers attached to the sensor.

-In addition to the network event-loop, subclasses of :class:`DeviceServer` also start a sampling reactor thread.
-This is used to send sensor updates to clients on the basis of the requested sampling strategies.
-This means that subclasses of :class:`DeviceServer` automatically support all the sampling strategies specified by the KATCP spec.
+In addition to the network event-loop, subclasses of :class:`DeviceServer
+<katcp.DeviceServer>` also start a sampling reactor thread.
+This is used to send
+sensor updates to clients on the basis of the requested sampling strategies.
+This means that subclasses of :class:`DeviceServer
+<katcp.DeviceServer>` automatically support all the sampling strategies
+specified by the KATCP spec.

 Backwards Compatibility